 - Add jalapeno peppers, red chilies, tomatoes, and eggplant.
 Cook for 2 to 3 minutes.

 - Place pot with dhal back onto the stove.
 Transfer fried ingredients to the pot with dhal.
 If dhal is too thick, add ¼ to ½ cup (60ml to 120ml) water.
 Cover and continue to cook on medium low for another 5 minutes or until eggplant is tender.
 Turn off stove.

 - Serve warm with roti (flat breads) or rice.

-I usually serve this Dhal and Eggplant Curry with either store bought or homemade Roti Canai (roti pratha) but it is equally delicious served with rice.
+I usually serve this creamy lentil curry with either store bought or homemade Roti Canai (roti pratha) but it is equally delicious served with rice.